A COMPASS OF POSSIBILITIES

 We live in uncertain times, disrupted by apparently irreconcilable headwinds.
 Freedom and security, competition and cooperation, exclusion and integration, innovation and preservation.
 In an insightful reflection on law and justice, Mireille Delmas-Marty reminds us that humanism and the focus on the human being are more necessary than ever in facing the challenges of our time: healthcare and financial crises, social and ecological crises, humanitarian disasters, and global terrorism all have such strong interdependencies that no State can any longer cope on its own.
 Juridical humanism is the compass identified by the jurispoète Delmas-Marty to seek an order acceptable to all, while imagining a new world.

-Mireille Delmas-Marty is Professor Emeritus at the Collège de France (Chair of Comparative Legal Studies and the Internationalisation of Law, 2002-2011) and a member of the Institute since 2007 (Académie des sciences morales et politiques).
-She contributes as an expert to numerous projects by French, European and international institutions.
-She is the author of over forty books and her works have been translated into twelve languages.
+Mireille Delmas-Marty (1941-2022) has been a Professor at the Collège de France (Chair of Comparative Legal Studies and the Internationalisation of Law, 2002-2011) and a member of the Institut de France since 2007 (Académie des sciences morales et politiques).
+She has contributed as an expert to numerous projects by French, European and international institutions.
+She has authored over forty books and her works have been translated into twelve languages.

 Alma Mater Studiorum – Università di Bologna